sheltermanager/asm3/src/static/pages/manual/_sources/options.txt

   against an animal, ASM will automatically create a matching account in the accounts system if one does not exist, and a matching transaction.

-* When receiving donations, allow the deposit account to be overridden: When adding donations to the system, if you have the create matching transactions option on as well as this one, a destination account dropdown will be shown on donation screens allowing you to override the deposit account that the donation will be applied to (the withdrawal account is always the donation type's matching income account).
+* When receiving payments, allow the deposit account to be overridden: When adding payments to the system, if you have the create matching transactions option on as well as this one, a destination account dropdown will be shown on payment screens allowing you to override the deposit account that the donation will be applied to (the withdrawal account is always the donation type's matching income account).

+* When receiving payments, allow recording of sales tax with a default rate of %:
+  ASM can calculate and store sales tax/VAT/GST amounts on payments you receive for taxable goods.
+Enabling this option will add a tickbox to all payment screens allowing you to calculate the taxable value.

 * Only show account totals for the current period, which starts on: If you wish to use accounting periods, put the start date in here.
 By enabling the show